VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/02-delivery.md

 # Dammam Delivery [OEDF_1_GND]

+!!! success "Covering"
     This section details all the necessary Standard Operating Procedures for Delivery Operations in **King Fahd International Airport (OEDF)**

 !!! caution "Do Note"
     **King Fahd International Airport (OEDF)** does **NOT** have a GMP position.
 The Ground Movement Planner (GMP) operations are handled by SMC 1.

     During periods of high traffic, the authority to issue clearances may be delegated to SMC 2.

-!!! danger "Don't get confused!"
-    In this section, GMP (Ground Movement Planner) will be used to refer to Dammam Ground (SMC 1).

 ## 1. General Provisions

 **Dammam Ground (OEDF_1_GND)** is entrusted with the task of validating routes and providing IFR/VFR clearances to departing aircraft.
 This involves carefully reviewing the flight plan and cross-verifying the accuracy of the filed route, assigned level, and departure procedure.
 In situations where any inconsistencies, errors, or invalid information are identified, the controller must rectify the errors and issue a reclearance.

 Additionally, the GMP plays a vital role in minimizing potential delays and congestion on the taxiways for outbound flights.
 During periods characterized by increased departure activities, the GMP implements proactive measures to optimize the flow of traffic.
 This includes holding aircraft at their stands.

+!!! danger "Don't get confused!"
+    In this section, GMP (Ground Movement Planner) will be used to refer to Dammam Ground (SMC 1).

 ---